marcuasc/Webutvikling-2/README.md

 Hvilke funksjonaliteter har nettsiden

 ## Components

+This project consists of four main components.

+#### ControlDisplay

+This component is used to control and manipulate the rendering of the other components.
+ControlDisplay consists of three sliders that are used to change the parameters of the exhibition.
+We have one slider for changing the arworks color-palette, one for the mood of the music and one for the theme of the poetry.

+The context API returns the selected value of the sliders as variables, which then is used by the other components.
+The use of states within each component makes the components re-render every time the sliders are moved.

+#### ArtDisplay

+#### PoetryDisplay

+ PoetryDisplay uses AJAX to fetch poems from PoetryDB.
+The poems gets returned as a JSON-object, where every line of text is formatted as a line-attribute.
+ The function `getText()` takes in all the lines from the poem, and adds them to a single string that later gets rendered as a `<p>`element.

+ The adress for the different poems used in this project, are stored in a list called `input`.
+ PoetryDisplay picks a poem from the list to display by using the variable returned from ControlDisplay as an index in the `input`list.

+####  AudioDisplay

 Skrive litt om audio, artwork, control og poetry display.
 Hvordan er be bygget opp og hva gjør de?
 Lurk med litt eksempelkode her tror jeg